Skip to content

 </script>

-As you can see, when a form submit event is passed as the first argument to a Skapi method, Skapi automatically converts your form input values into key-value JavaScript data.
-The input name becomes the key, and depending on the input type, the value corresponds to what the user has entered.
+When a form submit event is passed as the first argument to a Skapi method, Skapi automatically converts form input values into JavaScript key-value data.
+The input name becomes the key, and the value is resolved based on the input type.

 Nested Values and Arrays